aLoNsolml/custom-ds-stack/README.md

 You can add other packages from conda or pip, even jupyter notebook/lab extensions modifying the `Dockerfile`.

-In order to add more custom settings you should copy necessary folders and files in the `.jupyter` folder as any JupyterLab installation.
+In order to add more custom settings you should copy necessary folders and files in the `.jupyter` folder as any other JupyterLab installation.

 ## Docker usage